prathmesh36/Code-For-Good-2018-Educon/README.md

 * Document Uploading and Viewing of every student user for verifying their authenticity
 * PHP Mailer Based Notification of Application Status

-Link to Original Directory: [https://github.com/Mumbai18/team-7](Code for Good Mumbai 2018 - Team 7)
+Link to Original Directory: [Code for Good Mumbai 2018 - Team 7 ](https://github.com/Mumbai18/team-7)

 ## Getting Started